cartoon-battle/cartoon-battle.github.io/arena.md

 **Bobby**.

  * He is available for everyone for free.
-For example you have to buy Consuela tokens.
+For example you have to buy Consuela/Ricky/Zapp/etc tokens.
  * His skills target every card, they are not limited to a given show (for example, Leela only cheers and shields other Futurama cards)
  * Best skills you can have are: Punch, Cripple, Shield, Cheer.
 Heal is worse than Shield since it’s reactive rather than proactive.
 Payback is useless — you’re screwed anyway if they’re hitting you.
  * Maxed out Bobby has 3× Punch and 3× Shield, the highest of any Commander